-Nyad, who turns 63 on Wednesday, is making her third attempt since last summer to become the first person to swim from Cuba to Florida without a shark cage.
+Nyad, who turns 63 Wednesday, is making her third attempt since last summer at a cage-less crossing of the Straits of Florida.
 She also made a failed try with a cage in 1978.

-Australian Susie Maroney successfully swam the Straits in 1997, but she used a cage.
-In June, another Australian, Penny Palfrey, made it 79 miles (127 kilometers) toward Florida without a cage before strong currents forced her to abandon the attempt.
+Australian Susie Maroney successfully swam the Straits in 1997, but she used a used a cage.
+This June another Australian, Penny Palfrey, made it 79 miles toward Florida without a cage before strong currents forced her to abandon the attempt.

-She takes periodic short breaks to rest, hydrate and eat high-energy foods such as peanut butter.
+She takes periodic short breaks to rest, hydrate and eat high-energy foods like peanut butter.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)